h0tp-ftw/anki-addon-vscode-setup/README.md

 ## Screenshot of me using it in Ankimon
 ![Screenshot](https://raw.githubusercontent.com/h0tp-ftw/anki-addon-vscode-setup/refs/heads/master/Ankimon%20screenshot.png)

-Click on the image below to watch how I installed it on my device (no audio):
+Click on the image below (it is a VIDEO) to watch how I installed it on my device (no audio):
 [![Watch the video](https://files.catbox.moe/qkujp4.png)](https://files.catbox.moe/svqhrb.mp4)

 # How to use